US STOCKS-Wall St slumps 1 pct as dollar strengthens

 Euro zone ministers agreed that technical talks between finance experts from Athens and its international creditors would start on Wednesday, with the aim of unlocking further funding.
 However, the ministers warned Greece that it had "no time to lose."

-Greece's debt issues have been on the back burner of late for U.S. investors.
+Greece's debt issues have been on the back burner of late for U.S. investors, who continue to watch the region with caution.
 While the United States has little direct exposure to the country, there are concerns that extended uncertainty could spread throughout the euro zone.

 "There's a lot of rhetoric out there, some of which feels like name-calling, all of which makes the situation read as worse than it used to be," Colas said.

-In China, the pace of inflation unexpectedly picked up in February while producer prices continued to slide, underscoring the intense pressure on profit margins at Chinese companies and adding urgency to policymakers' efforts to support growth.
+In China, the pace of inflation unexpectedly picked up in February while producer prices continued to slide, underscoring the intense pressure on profit margins at Chinese companies and adding urgency to policymakers' efforts to find new ways to support growth.

 The day's losses were broad, with all 10 primary S&P 500 sectors lower.
 Despite that, major indexes were roughly 3 percent away from record levels.

 Urban Outfitters Inc late Monday reported earnings that beat expectations, lifted by an increase in same-store sales.
-Shares rose 11 percent to $43.68 and were by far the biggest gainer on the S&P 500.
+Shares rose 8.5 percent to $42.88 and were the biggest gainer on the S&P 500.

 * Final score: Dow -0.31 pct, S&P -0.23 pct, Nasdaq -0.04 pct (Updates to close)